 Is There a Recall on Baby Food?
 What Baby Foods Have Been Recalled?

 In June of 2021, Beech Nut issued a voluntary baby food recall for its rice cereal product (Single Grain Rice Cereal, Item UPC 52200034705).
-The recall was initiated after routine sampling revealed that arsenic levels in the product were the FDA’s maximum limit of 100 parts per billion.
+The recall was initiated after routine sampling revealed that arsenic levels in the product were above the FDA’s maximum limit of 100 parts per billion.

 Along with the baby food recall, Beech Nut announced that it will be exiting the rice cereal sector for baby foods and will no longer be selling infant rice cereal products.
 The company is concerned about their ability to consistently obtain rice flour that is below the FDA allowable levels for naturally occurring inorganic arsenic.